 Best Fermenting Pots Reviewed & Tested

 If you are a gardener, you will know the problem.
-The summer harvest comes in abundance, and you have too many fruits or vegetables you know what to do with.
+The summer harvest comes in abundance, and you have more fruits or vegetables than you know what to do with.
 The family can’t eat all that cabbage, as there would be a riot, and you don’t want it to go to waste, so what to do?
 For centuries gardeners and cooks have had to face the same problem.
 How to preserve the produce that comes in the summer, so it can be eaten all the year round.
 Some of the oldest methods include fermenting or pickling.
 It’s a way of preserving food that is coming back into fashion with today’s fermenting crocks.

 Our Top 3 Picks